microsoft/causica/README.md

 **Model Description**

-DECI is a generative model that employs an additive noise structural equation model (ANM-SEM) to capture the functional relationships among variables and exogenous noise, while simultanously learning a variational distribution over causal graphs.
+DECI is a generative model that employs an additive noise structural equation model (ANM-SEM) to capture the functional relationships among variables and exogenous noise, while simultaneously learning a variational distribution over causal graphs.
 Specifically, the relationships among variables are captured with flexible neural networks while the exogenous noise is modelled as either a Gaussian or spline-flow noise model.
 The SEM is reversible, meaning that we can generate an observation vector from an exogenous noise vector through forward simulation and given a observation vector we can recover a unique corresponding exogenous noise vector.
-In this sense, the DECI SEM can be seen as a flow from exogenouse noise to observations.
+In this sense, the DECI SEM can be seen as a flow from exogenous noise to observations.
 We employ a mean-field approximate posterior distribution over graphs, which is learnt together with the functional relationships among variables by optimising an evidence lower bound (ELBO).
 Additionally, DECI supports learning under partially observed data.

 **Simulation-based Causal Inference**

 DECI estimates causal quantities (ATE / CATE) by applying the relevant interventions to its learnt causal graph (i.e. mutilating incoming edges to intervened variables) and then sampling from the generative model.
 This process involves first sampling a vector of exogenous noise from the learnt noise distribution and then forward simulating the SEM until an observation vector is obtained.
 ATE can be computed via estimating an expectation over the effect variable of interest using MonteCarlo samples of the intervened distribution of observations.
 DECI can not simulate samples from conditional intervened distributions directly.
-However, we can learn an estimator of the conditional intervened distrbution from samples of the joint distribution of conditioning variables and effect variables.
+However, we can learn an estimator of the conditional intervened distribution from samples of the joint distribution of conditioning variables and effect variables.
 Specifically, we use radial-basis-function kernel regression to evaluate expectations in the CATE formula.

 **Specifying a prior over graphs**

 If some a-prior knowledge of the causal graph is available, it can be incorporated as a prior for DECI by using the `informed_deci` model.
 The a-prior graph should is passed to DECI as a part of the `CausalDataset`.
-The hyperparameters used to specify strenght of beleif in the prior graph are discussed below.
+The hyperparameters used to specify strength of belief in the prior graph are discussed below.

 **Specifying a noise model**

-If the exogenous noise is known to be Gaussian, we reccomend employing the `deci_gaussian` model.
+If the exogenous noise is known to be Gaussian, we recommend employing the `deci_gaussian` model.
 This model has its Gaussian exogenous noise distribution mean set to 0 while its variance is learnt.

-In the more general setting, we reccomend using `deci_spline`.
+In the more general setting, we recommend using `deci_spline`.
 Here the exogenous noise distribution is a flexible spline flow that is learnt from the data.
 This model provides most gains in heavy-tailed noise settings, where the Gaussian model is at risk of overfitting to outliers.

 ## How to run